IvanKare-AQ/ERP_DB_Editor/App_Requirements.md

 ### Tabbed Interface Redesign (v1.2.0)
 - **Modular Edit Panel Architecture**: Restructured right panel into three specialized tabs
-  - **Manual Tab (✏️)**: Manual editing, reassignment tools, and image management
+  - **Editor Tab (✏️)**: Item editing, reassignment tools, image management, and new item creation (formerly Manual tab)
   - **AI Tab (🤖)**: AI-powered editing with model management and prompt tools
   - **ML Tab (🧠)**: Placeholder for future machine learning features
-- **Accessible Add Tab Iconography**: The Add tab must include a high-contrast green "+" icon rendered via `CTkImage` so it remains visible regardless of theme background colors.
-- **Add Tab Editing Parity**: The Add tab reuses the manual editor layout, including the image preview row with `Import`, `Add Image`, and `<- Add Item` buttons directly beneath the placeholder.
-It must expose the same controls (Update All Fields, Delete Selected Item, Reassign) and apply buffered changes without touching the primary JSON until Save.
+- **Editor Tab Functionality**: The Editor tab (formerly Manual) includes all item editing capabilities:
+  - Image action buttons: `<- Add Item` (leftmost), `Import`, and `Add Image` positioned below image preview
+  - `Suggest` button above `Reassign` button for category suggestions
+  - All editing controls (Update All Fields, Delete Selected Item, Reassign) available in single unified interface
+  - New item creation integrated directly into the editor workflow
-- **Tab Switching Performance**: Tree view refresh is only triggered when switching between the Add tab and any other tab (Manual, AI, or ML).
-Switching between Manual, AI, and ML tabs does not trigger tree view refresh, improving performance and user experience.
+- **Tab Switching Performance**: Tree view refresh is only triggered when switching between tabs that require different data views.
+Switching between Editor, AI, and ML tabs does not trigger tree view refresh, improving performance and user experience.
+- **Save Button State Management**: Save button is disabled by default and only enabled when there are unsaved changes to the database, preventing accidental saves of unchanged data.
+- **Reassign Button State Management**: Reassign button is disabled until category/subcategory/sub-subcategory dropdowns are changed from their original values, providing clear visual feedback on when reassignment is available.
+- **View Toggle Functionality**: Toggle button in toolbar switches between "New Items" and "Current Items" views, with button label dynamically updating to reflect current view state.
+- **PN Display Format**: PN (Part Number) values are displayed as 7-digit numbers with leading zeros (e.g., 0000123) throughout the application for consistent formatting.
 - **Fixed Width Layout**: Right panel now uses consistent 1000px width across all tabs
 - **Component Separation**: Each tab is a self-contained module with dedicated file
   - `manual_editor.py`: Manual editing functionality (ERP Name, Manufacturer, REMARK)